2023 Skagit Tours

 Photo credit: Bassetti Architects

-The Gorge Inn is one of the earliest buildings constructed at Newhalem and was originally the cookhouse for providing meals to City Light workers in the early days of constructing the Skagit River Hydroelectric Project.
-Over time, it also hosted thousands of visitors who came to the area to experience Skagit Tours, where they were treated to the famous “Dam Good Chicken Dinner.”
-This Skagit tradition is back – and now comes with a vegetarian option as well.
-Dinner also includes salad, side dishes, dessert, and beverage.
+The Gorge Inn is one of the earliest buildings constructed at Newhalem, it was originally the cookhouse for providing meals to City Light workers in the early days of constructing the Skagit River Hydroelectric Project.
+Over time, it also hosted thousands of visitors who came to the area to experience Skagit Tours.

 While at the Gorge Inn, enjoy interpretive displays about the cultural history of the Skagit Project and the surrounding area, as well as a special section on the life of J.D.
 Ross, the “father” of Seattle City Light and the Skagit Project.